Banded houndshark: Biology and ecology

 The banded houndshark is nocturnal and generally solitary, though several individuals may rest together, sometimes piled atop one another inside a cave.
 It feeds mainly on crustaceans (including shrimp, crabs, hermit crabs, and mantis shrimp), cephalopods (including octopus), and spoon worms; polychaete worms, tunicates, peanut worms, and small, bottom-living bony fishes (including flatfishes, conger eels, herring, jacks, drums, and grunts) are occasionally consumed.
 Shrimp and spoon worms are important prey for sharks up to 70 cm long; cephalopods predominate in the diets of larger sharks.

 Mating occurs during the summer, and involves the male swimming parallel to the female and gripping her pectoral fin with his teeth; thus secured, he then twists the distal portion of his body to insert a single clasper into her cloaca for copulation.
 The banded houndshark is aplacental viviparous, in which the developing embryos are sustained to birth by yolk.
 Females bear litters of 9–26 pups after a gestation period of 9–12 months, though litters as large as 42 pups have been recorded.

-In 2016, at the Uozu Aquarium in Japan, two puppies were born in an tank with only females, and parthenogenesis was confirmed.
+In 2016, at the Uozu Aquarium in Japan, two puppies were born in a tank with only females, and parthenogenesis was confirmed.

 The newborns measure 18–20 cm long.
 Males mature sexually at 5–6 years old, when they are 93–106 cm long, and live up to 15 years.
 Females mature sexually at 6–7 years old, when they are 106–107 cm long, and live up to 18 years.
 Known parasites of this species include the tapeworms Callitetrarhynchus gracilis, Onchobothrium triacis, and Phyllobothrium serratum, the leech Stibarobdella macrothela, and the copepods Achtheinus impenderus, Caligus punctatus, Kroyeria triakos, and Pseudopandarus scyllii.